cmeeren/Facil/README.md

 * Insert a row (supports output columns)
 * Update a row by its primary key (supports output columns)
+* “Upsert” - use MERGE to insert or update a row by its primary key (supports output columns)
 * Delete a row by its primary key (supports output columns)
 * Get a row by its primary key
 * Get rows by a batch of primary keys (using a TVP)